Olympia Dukakis, Oscar-winning 'Moonstruck' star, dies at 89

 11 of11

 Dukakis died Saturday morning in her home in New York City, according to Allison Levy, her agent at Innovative Artists.
-A cause of death was not immediately released.
+A cause of death was not immediately released, but her family said in a statement that she had been in failing health for months.

 Written By